An emphatic 71% of smaller company FDs are looking to offer more services over the internet in the next 12 months.

-But worryingly few of the FDs questioned in this week Accountancy Age/Reed Big Question survey was willing to his or her money where their mouth is.
-Hardly any of the 200 interviewees were willing to be named.
+But worryingly, few FDs questioned in this weeks Accountancy Age/Reed Big Question survey were willing to put their money where their mouth is.
+Hardly any were willing to be named.

-And most of the respondents clearly have their work cut out if they are to meet these targets: most appear currently not to be online.
+And most of the respondents have their work cut out if they are to meet these targets: currently most are not online.

-Many FDs say the internet can improve their company’s profile rather than selling products.
+Many FDs said the net can improve their company’s profile.
 But others consider its advantages to be grounded in business-to-consumer transactions, not the business-to-business trade.

-One in ten FDs said they did not plan to increase the web presence because their products do not lend themselves to selling or advertising via the world wide web.
+One in 10 said they did not plan to increase web presence because their products do not sell well via the world wide web.

 Deloitte's north-west Europe foray; BDO, Smith & Williamson investment paths; Shelley Stock Hutter; and Wilkins Kennedy discussed by editor Kevin Reed on our Friday Afternoon Live broadcast